phpDocumentor/phpDocumentor/docs/getting-started/configuration.rst

     </phpdocumentor>

-Read more about configuation: :doc:`../references/configuration`.
+Read more about configuration: :doc:`../references/configuration`.

 And next
 --------